No description

 • Admin commands — generate and manage invite codes, create/delete/rename accounts, and hot-reload config.

 • First-boot invite code — on a fresh install with no accounts, a one-time admin invite code is printed to the server log.
 The first account registered with this code is automatically granted web dashboard admin permissions.
+(Skipped when booting straight into Bluesky mode.)

-• Command aliases/r for /register, /l for /login, /ls for /login_as.
+• Command aliases/r for /register, /l for /login, /ls for /login_as, /b for /bluesky.

 • Web dashboard — optional embedded web dashboard for managing accounts, invite codes, sessions, and bans through a browser.
 Supports role-based access: dashboard admins get full control, regular users see basic stats only.